SubmissionCode99/Robust-Opinion-Maximization/README.md

 # Robust Opinion Maximization

-This repository contains the official, anonymized source code to reproduce the algorithms, experiments, and figures presented in the paper Robust Opinion Maximization.
+This repository contains the anonymized source code to reproduce the algorithms, experiments, and figures presented in the paper Robust Opinion Maximization.

 We have included two mid-sized network datasets (`Epinions` and `Gowalla`) so the scripts can be tested immediately without needing to download external files.
 If needed tests on larger networks can be applied by downloading graphs from SNAP.